ENGLISH 103 SYLLABUS

 - Students work on multiple writing projects at the same time.

-Reading the class material and maintaining your log is critical to your success in this class.
-You are expected to make use of these sources in your writing.
+- Reading the class material is critical to your success in this class.

 Respect for the